Jamilah Lemieux

 Jamilah Lemieux (July 22, 1984) is an American writer, cultural critic, and editor.
-She rose to prominence for her blog, The Beautiful Struggler.
+She is best known for her blog, The Beautiful Struggler.
 She has worked for Ebony, Cassius Magazine, and Interactive One, part of Radio One, Inc. Lemieux currently writes a parenting column for Slate, and co-hosts an accompanying podcast, Mom & Dad Are Fighting.
+In March 2026, Lemieux released her first book, Black.
+Single.
+Mother.: Real Tales of Longing and Belonging.

 Early life

 Lemieux was born and raised in Chicago, Illinois.
-Her father is David Lemieux, a former member of the Black Panther Party, who appeared in the 1973 film The Spook Who Sat by the Door.
+Her father is David Lemieux, a retired Chicago police officer who appeared in the 1973 film The Spook Who Sat by the Door.
 Her mother was active with the Student Nonviolent Coordinating Committee.

 Lemieux received her bachelor's degree from Howard University.
-She is a member of the Alpha Kappa Alpha sorority.
+She is a graduate chapter member of the Alpha Kappa Alpha sorority.

 Career

 Writing

 After graduating from Howard University, she began her writing career through blogging and mainstream media.
 Her blog, The Beautiful Struggler, primarily centered on the topics of race and romantic relationships.
 She is a three-time Black Weblog Awards winner.

 In 2011, Lemieux became the news and lifestyle editor for Ebony.com.
 She was promoted to senior editor in 2014.
 In late 2015, she became the senior editor for the print magazine.

 Lemieux's writing has appeared in publications such as Mic, Essence, The Nation, The Washington Post, The New York Times, and The Guardian.
 Her writing generally centers cultural issues from a feminist perspective.